Renda02/Meta-Tokens-API/README.md

 - Offer more secure payment.
 - Reuse of meta-token in retried payment.

+To secure your payment,  you can tokenize payments with payment API, Application Programming Interface requests in which a token substitutes the PAN.

+In this API reference, you will find information on how to interact with available endpoints.

 ### Authentication

-Each request to the MetaToken must include an API KEY.
+Each request to the meta-token must include an API KEY.
 Set this key to the x-api-key header value, for example:

 ```
 curl https://checkout-test.adyen.com/v68/metaTokens \